Georgia Heroin Rehab Center

 Consequences of Long-Term use

 Oddly enough, first-time users often have unpleasant experiences; they tend to grow nauseated when the heroin first takes effect and sometimes even vomit.
 However, the more people use heroin, the more they get used to the nausea caused by it.
-This is because heroin directly affects the digestive system, slowing down the processes and it can even stop them altogether.
+This is because heroin directly affects the digestive system, slowing down the processes and potentially even stopping them altogether.

 Because heroin alters brain cells, this can damage the cells rendering them unable to produce chemical signals of pleasure in the absence of heroin.